SEED-platform/seed/docs/source/migrations.rst

     django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/11/extension/postgis.control": No such file or directory

-- If you are using a copied version of the docker-compose.yml file (e.g., for OEP support), then you need to change `127.0.0.1:5000/postgres` to `127.0.0.1:5000/postgres-seed`
+- If you are using a copied version of the docker-compose.yml file, then you need to change `127.0.0.1:5000/postgres` to `127.0.0.1:5000/postgres-seed`

 Development
 ^^^^^^^^^^^